The Rise of Sex Coaching: A New Path to Intimacy and Connection

 Marketing or career-building in sexual wellness professions

-Increasingly, training and certification tracks are proliferating.
-That doesn’t prove every sex coach is equally skilled, but it signals that the field is organizing and scaling.
+Training and certification tracks are proliferating.
+While this doesn’t guarantee every sex coach is equally skilled, it signals that the field is organizing and scaling.

-More people today see sex coaching as the viable profession it is.
+More people today recognize sex coaching as a viable profession.

-This is where clarity is essential.
+Clarity is essential here.
 Sex coaching is not therapy.

 While coaching and therapy may overlap in certain areas (communication, intimacy, sexuality), the distinctions matter: